HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Accept-Query Header

-The server can return Accept-Query in the response header to notify which media types are supported for QUERY.
+Servers can return Accept-Query in response headers to notify clients of the media types supported for QUERY.

 Accept-Query: "application/json", application/sql;charset="UTF-8"